Irreducible characters with bounded root Artin conductor: Introduction

-In \S4 we apply the results obtained in \S2 and \S3 to the number field $K=\Q(\zeta_{11}+\zeta_{11}^{-1},\sqrt{2},\sqrt{-23})$.
+This work is organized as follow.
+In \S2, we propose a technique obtained from the Clifford's theory which is useful to classify the irreducible characters of Gal($K_n/{\Q}$) in terms of a certain normal subgroup.
+This characterization is convenient in order to obtain upper bounds for root Artin conductors.
+In \S3, we conclude that there exists an infinite sequence $\{\chi_n\}$ of irreducible Artin characters with $\chi_n(1)\to\infty$ and such that $f_{\chi_n}^{1/\chi_n(1)}\leq C$, where $C>0$ is an effective computable constant.
+In \S4, we apply the results obtained in \S2 and \S3 to the number field $K=\Q(\zeta_{11}+\zeta_{11}^{-1},\sqrt{2},\sqrt{-23})$.
 This field was found by Martinet in \cite {Ma1} and has infinite 2-class field tower and lowest known discriminant.
 In particular, we prove that for each $n\geq 1$ it is possible to find an irreducible character of Gal($K_n/{\Q}$) with large degree and